 Friends and family sighted guiding training

-- Improved sighted guiding skills to support individual needs
+- Improve your sighted guiding skills to support your friend or family’s needs

 Learning how to guide someone